 Known as the melting pot of the world, North America is an adventurers’ paradise.
 From camping in the Canadian Rockies to exploring the Aztec ruins in Mexico, there are endless places for you to discover.
 The US holds fifty states, a district, and numerous territories.
-Countries in Central America include Belize, Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua, and Panama, which reside in North America, and not South America as some people perceive.
+Countries in Central America include Belize, Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua, and Panama.

 West Virginia’s capital, Charleston, in the Allegheny Mountains, is just a few hours away from some impressive ski areas.
 When seeking resorts near the city, it’s all about quality over quantity.
 There are six located within 200 miles, but with long runs, high vertical drops, and significant amounts of snowfall, all of these resorts provide …

 North America is much more diverse in its terrain and its cultures than one might expect.
 There are loads of islands in the Caribbean that lie with the North American continent.
 Let’s look at some of the most popular places to visit.

 From New York to California, and Alaska to Hawaii, the United States is a big place to visit.
 There are fifty states in America, with each and every one of them offering something special.
 Explore different cultures and a myriad of geography, including sandy beaches and snow-capped peaks.

 United States, Capitals, and Biggest Cities

 |Federal District and Capital of the USA

 Welcome to North America!

 North America is comprised of a diverse spread of 23 countries that span from the Arctic Circle to the Tropic of Cancer.
 Stereotypes bleed into each country with labels like “polite” Canadians or “loud” Americans.
 Yet, it is the concept of a “melting pot” that makes North America unique.